IT Glue Password Asset: Best Practices

 l.
 Domain Management Web host, domain registrar, DNS hosting, email hosting, web host, cpanel, etc.

 7. Password Permissions in IT Glue.
 When adding passwords to IT Glue, please double-check to make sure that only the users you intend have access to the passwords.
 Some passwords should be accessible by the customer authorization contact(s) (when the contact has an ITG Lite account), and some should not be.
 You can and should edit the permissions.
+Mouse over the lock icon in the list of passwords to view the users who can see the item.

 When you document something in IT Glue, treat is as if it will be read for the first time by a brand new technician.
 In other words, assume they do not have background information on the situation.
 Spell everything out.